Mae Marsh: Early work at Biograph (1910–1914)

 Marsh worked with D. W. Griffith in small roles at Biograph when they were filming in California and in New York.
 Her big break came when Mary Pickford, resident star of the Biograph lot and a married woman at that time, refused to play the bare-legged, grass-skirted role of Lily-White in Man's Genesis.
 Griffith announced that if Pickford would not play that part in Man's Genesis, she would not play the coveted title role in his next film, The Sands of Dee.
 The other actresses stood behind Pickford, each refusing in turn to play the part, citing the same objection.

 Years later, Marsh recalled in an interview in The Silent Picture: "...and he called rehearsal, and we were all there and he said, 'Well now, Miss Marsh, you can rehearse this.'
 And Mary Pickford said 'What!' and Mr. Griffith said 'Yes, Mary Pickford, if you don't do what I tell you I want you to do, I'm going to have someone else do The Sands of Dee.
 Mary Pickford didn't play Man's Genesis so Mae can play The Sands of Dee.'
 Of course, I was thrilled, and she was very much hurt.
 And I thought, 'Well it's all right with me.
 That is something.'
 I was, you know, just a lamebrain."

-Working with Mack Sennett and D. W. Griffith, she was a prolific actress, sometimes appearing in eight movies per year and often paired with fellow Sennett protégé Robert Harron in romantic roles.
+Working with Mack Sennett and D. W. Griffith, she became a prolific actress and was often paired with fellow Sennett protégé Robert Harron in romantic roles.